Born & Raised (Parks and Recreation): Plot

-Leslie (Amy Poehler) has written a book called “Pawnee: The Greatest Town in America” and is preparing to promote it on the local talk show “Pawnee Today.”
-She hopes that host Joan Callamezzo (Mo Collins) will select it for her book club, which will guarantee high sales and help Leslie's campaign for city council.
+Leslie has written a book called “Pawnee: The Greatest Town in America” and is preparing to promote it on the local talk show “Pawnee Today.”
+She hopes that host Joan Callamezzo will select it for her book club, which will guarantee high sales and help Leslie's campaign for city council.
 Before Leslie goes on the show, an anonymous source claims there is an inaccuracy in the book, which Leslie asks the parks department to find because she knows that Joan will reveal it during the interview as a form of gotcha journalism.
-Ann (Rashida Jones) is teamed up with Ron (Nick Offerman) and April (Aubrey Plaza) to fact check the book, and although she is determined to win them over with kindness, they want nothing to do with her.
+Ann is teamed up with Ron and April to fact check the book, and although she is determined to win them over with kindness, they want nothing to do with her.

 Leslie goes on “Pawnee Today” where Joan reveals that the inaccuracy is that Leslie was not born in Pawnee as she states in the book, and Joan refuses to put it in her book club.
 Leslie disputes the claim, but the damage from the interview is done: when Leslie is promoting the book, she is heckled by people who demand to see her birth certificate and it becomes an issue for her campaign for city council.
-Leslie shows her short-form birth certificate to her campaign advisors William Barnes (Johnny Sneed) and Elizabeth (Antonia Raftu), but since it only lists the county that she was born, they say she needs to produce her long-form birth certificate, which is in the hall of records in Eagleton, Pawnee's hated rival town.
-Andy (Chris Pratt) steals the birth certificate and Leslie is horrified to learn that she was actually born in Eagleton.
+Leslie shows her short-form birth certificate to her campaign advisors William Barnes and Elizabeth, but since it only lists the county that she was born, they say she needs to produce her long-form birth certificate, which is in the hall of records in Eagleton, Pawnee's hated rival town.
+Andy steals the birth certificate and Leslie is horrified to learn that she was actually born in Eagleton.

-Leslie hires Tom (Aziz Ansari) to charm Joan into putting the book in her book club, which Tom is confident of doing because he always playfully flirts with Joan.
+Leslie hires Tom to charm Joan into putting the book in her book club, which Tom is confident of doing because he always playfully flirts with Joan.
 However, he calls everything off when she begins hitting on him for real due to her impending divorce.
-Joan becomes very drunk during lunch with Tom and Ben (Adam Scott), forcing them to carry her home.
+Joan becomes very drunk during lunch with Tom and Ben, forcing them to carry her home.
 Meanwhile, after trying and failing to win over Ron and April, Ann finally gets them to open up by telling gross stories about her job at the hospital.

-Leslie's mother Marlene (Pamela Reed) admits that Leslie was born in Eagleton, but only because Pawnee's hospital was overrun with raccoons when she went into labor.
+Leslie's mother Marlene admits that Leslie was born in Eagleton, but only because Pawnee's hospital was overrun with raccoons when she went into labor.
 Still, Leslie is depressed and feels that she is not a true Pawneean.
-Chris (Rob Lowe) disagrees, telling Leslie that she is the most dedicated resident in town and that where she was born does not matter.
+Chris disagrees, telling Leslie that she is the most dedicated resident in town and that where she was born does not matter.
 Hearing this, Leslie goes back on “Pawnee Today” and reveals the truth, but also proves how much she loves Pawnee by reciting the many people and places in town.
 Joan allows the book into the book club but also puts a big “Gotcha!” sticker on the back of the book.